Sports News | Barcelona Looks to Regain Best Form and Secure Return to Knockout Stage of Champions League | LatestLY

 Barcelona will advance with a win, or with a draw if Shakhtar doesn't beat Antwerp in the other Group H match on Tuesday.
 The Catalan club failed to reach the knockout stage in the two seasons after Lionel Messi left the club.

+"We all believe in the project and there is total trust," he said.

-Barcelona has the same nine points as second-place Porto, which is coming off a win against last-place Antwerp.
+Barcelona has the same nine points as second-placed Porto, which is coming off a win against last-placed Antwerp.
 Shakhtar is third with six points.

+"We will be up against a highly technical team, with a coach in Xavi who has plenty of experience in this competition," Porto coach Sérgio Conceição said.

+"A victory would mean a great night for us, and we will need to be at our absolute best.
+There is always pressure, but we can use that pressure in a positive manner."

 Xavi could be without Marc-André ter Stegen because of a back injury.
 The goalkeeper did not practice with the rest of the group in training on Monday and is doubtful for Tuesday's match.